Luyaochen1/glabapp_deploy/README.md

 ### Flask :

 A python flask application to provide front end web application.
 It contains the blow funcitons
-- A GUI for the user to upload those files to be processed
+- A GUI (Nginx+flask) for the user to upload those files to be processed
 - Genereate an session ID and create an input folder with this session ID
 - save uploaded files to the input folder
 - insert the job to the job queu ( with input folder and email address as parameter)